OCF Strategic Plan Check-in

 After clarifying our mission & values and growing our team, Open Collective Foundation committed to a strategy based on solidarity as our guiding principle, and published a strategic plan.
 Now, we're excited to share this implementation update and tune-up to our priorities.

 As always, we seek to be transparent and welcome feedback from our community.
-Share your thoughts in the #ocf channel on our slack, book a call, or email us.
+Share your thoughts in the #ocf channel on our discord, book a call, or email us.

 Illustrations by Kayce Bayer, from the What is OCF? video